ManojKumar90274/Task-3-Calculator./README.md

 # Scientific-Calculator-Using-JS
-This is a simple project of Vanilla JavaScript (Scientific Calculator)
+This is a simple project of (Scientific Calculator).